cbmr-data/cbmr-data.github.io/esrum/source/usage/transfers.rst

 ****************************************

-Connecting to the SIF_ or ERDA_ servers requires that the user has successfully authenticated using Two Factor Authentication.
-Futhermore, this must be done using the same IP from which the user intends to connect, in this case from the Esrum IP.
+Connecting to the SIF_ or ERDA_ servers requires that the user has successfully authenticated using Two-factor authentication.
+Furthermore, this must be done using the same IP from which the user intends to connect, in this case from the Esrum IP.